hotwax/oms-documentation/user-manuals/facilityManagement.md

 ### Configure Online Fulfillment

-The Fulfillment settings card in the facility details page allow users to quickly configure the facility specific configure to manage the scope of participation in online fulfillment.
-Users can configure following settings for the facility:
+The Fulfillment settings card on the facility details page allows users to quickly configure the facility-specific configure to manage the scope of participation in online fulfillment.
+Users can configure the following settings for the facility:

 1. Sell Inventory Online: `Sell inventory online` function helps users to simply choose whether they want to sell inventory online for that facility.
-Stores or warehouses can temporarily choose to turn online fulfillment off for several reasons such as high footfall, natural calamities, lack of resources for fulfillment, etc. hence in such situations stores and warehouses are turned off for online fulfillment to avoid order brokering.
-Users also have the quick access to turn online fulfillment on/off in the `find facilities` page
+Stores or warehouses can temporarily choose to turn online fulfillment off for several reasons such as high footfall, natural calamities, lack of resources for fulfillment, etc. Hence in such situations stores and warehouses are turned off for online fulfillment to avoid order brokering.
+Users also have quick access to turn online fulfillment on/off on the find facilities page.

 2. Allow Pickup: BOPIS operations require a staging area where customers can collect their orders.
-However retailers can decide whether they have the capacity to fulfill BOPIS orders by simply toggle on/off the `allow pickup` settings to enable or disable BOPIS for the selected facility.
+However, retailers can decide whether they have the capacity to fulfill BOPIS orders by simply toggling on/off the `allow pickup` settings to enable or disable BOPIS for the selected facility.

-3. Use Native Fulfillment App: `Native fulfillment app` setting enables retailers to select whether the facility use HotWax Commerce’s fulfillment app or any third party fulfillment app.
+3. Use Native Fulfillment App: `Native fulfillment app` setting enables retailers to select whether the facility uses HotWax Commerce’s fulfillment app or any third-party fulfillment app.

 4. Generate Shipping Labels: HotWax Commerce enables retailers to integrate with carrier partners so at the time of fulfillment via HotWax Commerce’s Fulfillment app, Shipping labels can be generated for this shipment process.
-Retailers opting not to integrate HotWax Commerce with the carrier partners and prefer to insert tracking ID in HotWax commerce to update o Shopify can toggle off the `Generate Shipping Labels` settings.
+Retailers opting not to integrate HotWax Commerce with the carrier partners and prefer to insert tracking ID in HotWax Commerce to update os Shopify can toggle off the `Generate Shipping Labels` settings.

 5. Days to Ship: `Days to` ship are the maximum number of days the facility will take to ship the order post brokering.
 Enter the days to ship and click on `Update Days To Ship` button to save the configurations for the facility.